Expression

 `GtkBuilder` has support for creating expressions.
 The syntax here can be used where a `GtkExpression` object is needed like in a `<property >` tag for an expression property, or in a `<binding name="property">` tag to bind a property to an expression.

 To create a property expression, use the `<lookup>` element.
 It can have a `type` attribute to specify the object type, and a `name` attribute to specify the property to look up.
-The content of `<lookup>` can either be an element specifying the expression to use the object, or a string that specifies the name of the object to use.
+The content of `<lookup>` can either be a string that specifies the name of the object to use, an element specifying an expression to provide an object, or empty to use the `this` object.

 Example: